 The name of the volcano comes from the Guanches, the first inhabitants of the Canary Islands.
 Tide meant the Hell Mountain in which the Guayot demon lived.

 Tenerife is Teide.
-To be there and not to enter the volcano is how to live in Warsaw and not visit the Gasses, or be in the Tri-City and not drive up Nowy Dwór.
-There are several ways to enter - each one a little differently.
+Being there and not climbing the volcano is like living in Warsaw and not visiting Gassów, or being in the Tri-City and not coming to Nowy Dwór.
+There are several ways to enter - each with a little different views.
 E.g:

 Los Cristianos - Arona - Villafor - Teide 45 km of driveway with an average of 5.2%.
 Profile and description here.
 We're rising from 0m to over 2350m.
 The driveway is cool, because max. does not exceed 12%.